Azure/Metro.AI.PowerShell/README.md

 ## Connecting to Azure

-Before using Metro-AI, ensure you're connected to your Azure account:
+Before using Metro.AI, ensure you're connected to your Azure account:

 ```powershell
 Connect-AzAccount